Zilliqa/zilliqa-developer/core/blacklist.md

 ## Blacklist removal and clearing

 - Non-lookup nodes remove `BLACKLIST_NUM_TO_POP` number of peers from the blacklist at the start of the DS epoch
+- Non-lookup nodes also remove all blacklisted seed nodes from the blacklist at the start of the DS epoch
 - Lookup nodes clear the entire blacklist upon receiving the DS Block

 ## Blacklist enabling